-Having Audio volume problem after windows 10 1903 update?
-Or you notice laptop volume is remarkably low after install KB4515384 (OS build 18362.356) Windows 10 version 1903.
-This issue mostly related to audio driver, that gets corrupted, or incompatible with a current windows version.
-And reinstall the audio driver with the latest version probably a good solution.
+Having an Audio volume problem after the windows 10 2004 update?
+Or you notice laptop volume is remarkably low after install KB5003173 (OS build 19042.985) Windows 10 version 20H2.
+This issue is mostly related to the audio driver, which gets corrupted, or incompatible with the current windows version.
+And reinstall the audio driver with the latest version is probably a good solution.
 Again Windows have some essential settings and that need to be perfect to get good sound quality.
-Here this post helps you to fix low volume problem on Windows 10, 8.1 and 7 computer and laptops.
+Here this post helps you to fix low volume problems on Windows 10, 8.1, and 7 computers and laptops.

 Fix Low Volume on Windows 10

-Note: Solutions below also applicable to fix Various Audio sound problems such as audio sound not working, No Audio output installed, No Sound after Windows upgrade etc on windows 10, 8.1 and 7.
+Note: Solutions below are also applicable to fix Various Audio sound problems such as audio sound not working, No Audio output installed, No Sound after Windows upgrade, etc on Windows 10, 8.1, and 7.

-Check and make sure Audio Device is connected properly and volume is set to 100.
+Check and make sure Audio Device is connected properly and the volume is set to 100.